awwx/ar/readme.md

 * defvar allows global variables to be hacked to supply your own implementation for getting or setting the variable

-* implicit variables can help make programs more concise when the same variable doesn't need to be threaded through many layers of function calls
+* implicit variables

+which can help make programs more concise when the same variable doesn't need to be threaded through many layers of function calls.

 * Arc reader implemented in Arc (though incremental reading isn't supported)